wkhere/stackless/Doc/library/functions.rst

 .. function:: zip(*iterables)

    Make an iterator that aggregates elements from each of the iterables.

    Returns an iterator of tuples, where the *i*-th tuple contains the *i*-th element from each of the argument sequences or iterables.
 The iterator stops when the shortest input iterable is exhausted.
 With a single iterable argument, it returns an iterator of 1-tuples.
 With no arguments, it returns an empty iterator.
 Equivalent to::

       def zip(*iterables):
           # zip('ABCD', 'xy') --> Ax By
           iterables = map(iter, iterables)
           while iterables:
-              result = [it.next() for it in iterables] yield tuple(result)
+              yield tuple(map(next, iterables))

    The left-to-right evaluation order of the iterables is guaranteed.
 This makes possible an idiom for clustering a data series into n-length groups